Retrofit Talk and Q & A with Local Architect Sarah Kemp and Panel as part of Eco Open Houses - Tues 25th Jan - The Shoreham Centre - 6pm - 8pm

 Each year, since it started out at Bishop’s Palace in Tarring, it has grown in size and popularity to become a key event in the calendar for many local gardeners.

-This event depends entirely on a group of very dedicated volunteers to make it happen.
-It includes the obvious seed and plant swapping, an opportunity for around 30 local community groups to showcase what they do so well, a popular pop-up café selling home-made food, excellent local speakers on related subjects and entertainment by groups like South Downs Folk Singers.
+This lovely family event depends entirely on a group of very dedicated volunteers to make it happen.
+It includes the obvious seed and plant swapping plus an opportunity for local community groups to showcase what they do so well.
+Take away food and drink available.

 The conservation of the marine environment, with the ecosystem services it provides, is essential for climate regulation and food supply.